Dysarthria requires prompt medical attention. See a doctor right away if you have sudden or unexplained changes in your ability to speak.

 - Write down questions to ask your doctor.

-- Is dysarthria the likely cause of my symptoms?
+- Is dysarthria the likely explanation for my symptoms?

 - Should I see a specialist?